openminted/install-tutorial/workflows/post-install-workflows.md

 ```

+### Galaxy access keys
-* Register and then log-in to Galaxy executor.
+ Register and then log-in to Galaxy executor.
 The (default) url for accessing Galaxy executor in the standalone setup is
  http://\<ExecutorIP\>/executor/.
 Go to the User tab -> Preferences -> Manage API key -> Create a new key.
 Write down the generated key.
  Also write down the remote_user_secret parameter value; you will find this parameter at galaxy.ini.
 In the case of standalone setup the default
  path for this is /srv/editor/config/galaxy.ini.